 Think about changing the pattern, keeping the time away a bit simpler.
 You don’t have to stop traveling or taking vacations, just give them some thought and think about alternatives that might give you just as much, if not more, satisfaction.

 We talk about the importance of exercise, for example.
 It could be at the gym, or the club, but it could also be a brisk walk.
 It doesn’t cost anything, it gets you out in nature, breathing fresh air, and is wonderful for your health.
+In fact, you might enjoy it so much you’ll get stronger, healthier, and more fit.
+How cool is that for simple living!

 Now it’s up to you…